jpsaha/typst-site/README.md

 contains the actual definitions, theorems, examples, exercises, proofs, and other material.

-### 5. Run the build
+## 5. Run the build

 ```bash
 ./build.sh
 ```

-The metadata generation pipeline discovers the new content and updates the generated files automatically.
+The metadata discovery and generation pipeline automatically discovers the new content and regenerates the relevant files.

 ---

-# Build Pipeline
+# Build Architecture

 The main entry point is: